-One of the most time consuming things your Sales and Marketing teams have to do is search through all of the leads that come their way and figure out which ones are most likely to buy, which need a bit more nurturing, and which are time wasters.
+One of the most time consuming things your sales and marketing teams have to do is search through all of the leads that come their way.
+They need to figure out which ones are most likely to buy, which need a bit more nurturing, and which are time wasters.
 But there is a way to make this whole process easier and it’s by implementing a Lead Scoring System.

 Lead Scoring is a way to rank your prospects so that the best possible opportunities are being focused on.
-It’s based on a points system that you have devised that sees prospects scored on how likely they are to buy.
+It’s based on a points system that you have devised, scoring prospects on how likely they are to buy.